 We are required to test goodwill for impairment at least annually and between annual tests if events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 We have elected to perform our annual tests for indications of goodwill impairment during the fourth quarter of each fiscal year.
 We test for goodwill impairment at the consolidated level, as we aggregate our reporting units into a single reporting unit, based on the market capitalization approach.
 The goodwill impairment analysis is a two-step test.
 The first step, used to identify potential impairment, involves comparing our estimated fair value to our carrying value, including goodwill.
 If our estimated fair value exceeds our carrying value, goodwill is considered not to be impaired.
 If the carrying value exceeds estimated fair value, there is an indication of potential impairment and the second step is performed to measure the amount of impairment.
 If required, the second step involves calculating an implied fair value of our goodwill.
-The implied fair value of goodwill is determined in a manner similar to the amount of goodwill calculated in a business combination, by measuring the excess of the estimated fair value, as determined in the first step, over the aggregate estimated fair values of the individual assets, liabilities and identifiable intangibles as if we were being acquired in a business combination.
-If the implied fair value of our goodwill exceeds the carrying value of our goodwill, there is no impairment.
-If the carrying value of our goodwill exceeds the implied fair value of our goodwill, an impairment charge is recorded for the excess.
+The implied fair value of goodwill is determined in a manner similar to the amount of goodwill calculated in a business combination, by measuring the excees of the estimated fair value, as determined in the first step, over the aggregate estimated fair values of the individual assets, liabilities and identifiable intangibles as if we were being acquired in a business combination.
+If the implied fair value of our goodwill, there is no impairment.
+If the carrying value of our goodwill exceeds the carrying value of our goodwill, there is no impairment.
+If the carrying value of our goodwill exceeds the carrying value of our goodwill, there is no impairment.
+If the carrying value of our goodwill, an impairment charge is recorded for the exceess.